Emergent geometry and duality in the carbon nucleus

-For completeness, the density distributions for the rest 6 states obtained by NLEFT in this work in the left panel of Fig.~\ref{fig:spectrum_form} is shown in Fig.~\ref{fig:dstx0-ext}, and is ordered by the excitation energies.
-All the scales are kept the same as in Fig.~\ref{fig:theta12_dstx0}.
-It's interesting to see the $4_1^+$ shows another rotational excitation of the Hoyle state, while the $1_1^+$ shows similar as Hoyle state but with smaller angle and more compact structure.
-The $2_1^-, 1_1^+, 4_1^+$, and $4_1^-$ are obtained with cluster wave function while $2_2^-$ is obtained with shell-model wave function $2s_{1/2}\otimes 1p_{3/2}$, and $0_4^+$ with shell-model 2 particle 2 hole of $1p_{1/2}\otimes 1p_{3/2}$ (see the schematic plot in Fig.~\ref{fig:dstx0-sm}.
+For completeness, the density distributions for the other six states calculated in this work are shown in Fig.~\ref{fig:dstx0-ext} and are ordered by excitation energies.
+The color scales are the same as in Fig.~\ref{fig:theta12_dstx0}.
+The $4_1^+$ appears to be a rotational excitation of the Hoyle state, while the $1_1^+$ is similar to the Hoyle state but with a smaller angle and more compact structure.
+The $2_1^-, 1_1^+, 4_1^+$, and $4_1^-$ are obtained with cluster wave functions, while $2_2^-$ is obtained with shell model wave function $2s_{1/2}\otimes 1p_{3/2}$.
+The $0_4^+$ is obtained using a shell model state with two-particle and two-holes in the $1p_{1/2}\otimes 1p_{3/2}$ orbitals (see the schematic plot in Fig.~\ref{fig:dstx0-sm}).